IPSI Welcomes Three New Members

-The new members, in addition to being involved in valuable projects in their own right, also help to increase IPSI’s presence by expanding our membership into two new countries (Ethiopia and Slovenia) while strengthening partnership within already represented areas.
+The new members, in addition to being involved in valuable projects in their own right, also help to increase IPSI’s presence in the Latin American region which is encouraging as it is an under-represented area.
 We look forward to collaborating closely with all of them in promoting the concept of the Satoyama Initiative in the future.